cuyass/cuyass/README.md

 # Hi, I'm Marion!

-## Backend Developer × Ethical Hacker in Progress
+## Fullstack Developer × Ethical Hacker in Progress
 I'm a fullstack developer with a passion for cybersecurity.
 I love building secure applications and breaking into systems (ethically, of course!).

 ---